Master of Public Health Program

 Under the guidance of a faculty mentor, students complete a master’s project, concluding with a paper of publishable quality and oral presentation to faculty and relevant members of the public health practice community.
-(Pass/Fail only)
+(Pass/No pass only)

 PH393 MPH Internship (3 credit units)

 The goal of the MPH internship is to have a public health experience that provides an opportunity to contact with public health professionals and participate in real-life projects in a meaningful way.
 The internship will provide a significant practical experience in population-based health prior to graduation.
-(Pass/Fail only)
+(Pass/No pass only)

 PH303 Special Studies Seminar (credit variable)